thomascellerier/tressed/README.md

 ### Type handlers and type mappers

-Tressed loaders and dumpers work by mapping type forms to handlers.
+Tressed loaders and dumpers work by mapping type forms to handlers.<br/>
 For example, by default a dataclass will be loaded by `tressed.loader.loaders.load_dataclass` and dumped by `tressed.dumper.dumpers.dump_dataclass`.

 When loading or dumping a value, the loader or dumper first checks for an exact match in the type handlers.<br/>